Suharto: Socio-economic progress

 Real socio-economic progress sustained support for Suharto's regime across three decades.
-By 1996, Indonesia's poverty rate has dropped to around 11% compared with 45% in 1970.
+By 1996, Indonesia's poverty rate had dropped to around 11% compared with 45% in 1970.
 From 1966 to 1997, Indonesia recorded real GDP growth of 5.03% pa, pushing real GDP per capita upwards from US$806 to US$4,114.
 In 1966, the manufacturing sector made up less than 10% of GDP (mostly industries related to oil and agriculture).
 By 1997, manufacturing had risen to 25% of GDP, and 53% of exports consisted of manufactured products.
 The government invested in massive infrastructure development (notably the launching of a series of Palapa telecommunication satellites); consequently, Indonesian infrastructure in the mid-1990s was considered at par with China.
 Suharto was keen to capitalize on such achievements to justify his presidency, and the parliament (MPR) on 9 March 1983 granted him the title of "Father of Development".

-Suharto government's health-care programs (such as the Puskesmas program) increased life expectancy from 47 years (1966) to 67 years (1997) while cutting infant mortality rate by more than 60%.
-The government's Inpres program launched in 1973 resulted in primary school enrolment ratio reaching 90% by 1983 while almost eliminating the education gap between boys and girls.
-Sustained support for agriculture resulted in Indonesia achieving rice self-sufficiency by 1984, an unprecedented achievement which earned Suharto a gold medal from the FAO in November 1985.
 In the early 1980s, Suharto government responded to the fall in oil exports due to the 1980s oil glut by successfully shifting the basis of the economy to export-oriented labour-intensive manufacturing, made globally competitive by Indonesia's low wages and a series of currency devaluations.
 Industrialisation was mostly undertaken by Chinese-Indonesian companies which evolved into large conglomerates dominating the nation's economy.